francis-chris5/Creatures/README.md

 <h4>Full vs. Half Models</h4>

 <blockquote>
  Representing living creatures these meshes all possess bilateral symmetry.
-The full models can be inserted to quickly get something going in a project, however, to take advantage of the symmetry it is recommended to use the half models.
-Insert a half model and apply a mirror modifier (see figures below --the defaults should be fine, just make sure x-axis is selected), and then work on symmetrical details can be carried out simply on one half of the model.
-When ready click the "apply" button in the modifier and finish out the model's asymmetrical details.
+To take advantage of the symmetry only half of the model was created.
+To finish out the other half: Insert a half model and apply a mirror modifier (see figures below --the defaults should be fine, just make sure x-axis is selected), and then work on symmetrical details can be carried out simply on one half of the model.
+When ready click the "apply" button in the modifier to generate the other half of the model and finish out any asymmetrical details for the finished character.

  ![half_mesh_1](https://user-images.githubusercontent.com/50467171/83579334-f9597e00-a506-11ea-9d8e-9dddfbe70cae.png)
 ![half_mesh_2](https://user-images.githubusercontent.com/50467171/83579335-f9f21480-a506-11ea-8974-11e8b9fa2e76.png)